neelr/BankerAPI/README.md

 {
 	"token" :"Token Given by admin",
-	"send_id": "Slack ID of person to send to", "give_id":"Your bots slack ID.
+	"send_id": "Slack ID of person to send to", "bot_id":"Your bots slack ID.
 The one registered with admins", "gp":10, // GP amount
 	"reason":"Reason to show in bank message"
 }